I’m a bit late for the Catholic Cuisine Hallowed Days Blog Fair, but I wanted to share a few ideas.

 2. While the pumpkin is baking, chop together the bacon, celery, and carrot.
-Put two tablespoons of the butter (or margarine) and all the olive oil in a large, heavy skillet over moderate heat.
+Put two tablespoons of the butter and all the olive oil in a large, heavy skillet over moderate heat.
 When oil mixture is hot, add the bacon-vegetable mixture, and cook until lightly browned.

 3. Roll the beef cubes in seasoned flour.
 Add them to the pan, and cook over medium-high heat, turning to brown on all sides.